shzhe02/cornerboxes/content/misc/exchange/5/index.md

 Right after picking up my luggage, the first thing I went to pick up was a local SIM card, as it's always helpful to have internet and cellular access just in case.

 I went with Singtel because they offered 24/7 pickup at Changi (Singapore's airport) and I was able to order it online ahead of time.
-I went with the $30 5G hi!Tourist SIM card, but in hindsight, I wish I had gotten the cheapest possible 1-month Singtel prepaid SIM.
-More details on this later.
+I went with the $30 5G hi!Tourist SIM card.

+However, what I had wished I had done instead is
+1. Get a 30-day prepaid SIM card (from, for example, Singtel) that has airport pickup
+2. Do application process using that SIM's number.
+3. After getting STP, set up Singpass
+4. Order a Giga postpaid SIM

+This is because Giga offers free rollover data (unused data transfers to the next month), has really fast data speeds on campus (I got about 200 Mb/s at my accommodation, compared to just about 40Mb/s with Singtel), and has fairly cheap roaming packages for most asian countries (5 SGD/GB for Japan), and is pretty generous for about 10-15 SGD/month.
+Also, there's no cancellation fee when you want to stop using it.

 ### Transit Card